Florida Department of Agriculture and Consumer Services

 Map with Trailhead Locations:

 Withlacoochee is an Indian word meaning "crooked river," which accurately describes the river as it makes its 70-mile journey from the Green Swamp in northern Polk County to the Gulf of Mexico at Yankeetown.
 Withlacoochee State Forest has several waterways that flow through different portions of the property.
 The Withlacoochee River, Little Withlacoochee River and Jumper Creek have all been designated as Outstanding Florida Waters.
 The most notable is the Withlacoochee River, which meanders through 13 miles of the forest.

 Trees of many species create dense woodlands and canopy trails.
 Species found on the forest include slash pine, longleaf pine, pond cypress, bald cypress, oak, maple, southern magnolia, gum and hickory.
 Springtime forest visitors will be delighted with the colorful abundance of wildflowers.
 Flower varieties such as goldenrod, thistle and blazing star can be found along state forest roadways.

 Wildlife is abundant and there are a number of species that are listed as endangered, threatened or species of special concern.
 Bald eagle, fox squirrel and gopher tortoise may be seen, along with white-tailed deer, wild turkey, rabbit and gray squirrel.

 Named one of the "10 Coolest Places You've Never Been in North America" by the World Wildlife Fund, Withlacoochee State Forest is a haven for the outdoor enthusiast.
 Activities include miles of trails for hiking, bicycling, horseback riding and canoeing.
 Seasonal hunting is available in most of the forest, and fishing is plentiful on Withlacoochee’s many lakes and waterways.
-Several campgrounds are available and feature full-facility, primitive or group camping areas.
+Several campgrounds are available and feature developed and primitive campsites.
+The forest also has group camps for organized youth group excursions.
 Croom Motorcycle Area provides 2,600 acres of off-road facilities for motorcycles and all-terrain vehicles (ATVs).
 Several day-use facilities are located on the forest and provide areas for picnicking and wildlife viewing.

 - Find out about Recreation and Camping Facilities at Withlacoochee State Forest.